This is the multi-page printable view of this section. Click here to print.

 • Select backup start time

-Backup > Full Backup Schedule(Day)SelectFull Backup Schedule
+Backup > Full Backup Schedule(Day of Week)SelectFull Backup Schedule

-• Full Backup is performed on a weekly cycle
+• Full backup is performed every week

 Backup > Archive backup frequencySelectArchive backup frequency